PandaWood/jquery.rubyann/README.markdown

 rubyann
 -------

-**rubyann** is a jQuery plugin to allow you to write ruby annotations into HTML using a custom-markup syntax.
+**rubyann** is a jQuery plugin that allows you to write ruby annotations using a custom-markup syntax.
 [Ruby Characters](http://en.wikipedia.org/wiki/Ruby_character) look something like this:

 ![ruby example](http://www.useragentman.com/blog/wp-content/uploads/2010/10/example-IE-with.png)